 The Renaissance Spreads

 The rebirth of the Italian cities attracted visitors from all over western Europe.
-Merchants and bankers hoped to make their fortunes in the Italian city-states.
-Artists and students sought knowledge and fame.
-When these travelers returned home, they brought Renaissance ideas with them.
-In time, the ideas of the Renaissance influenced people far from the Italian peninsula.
+Merchants and bankers hoped to make their fortunes while artists in the Italian city-states.
+Students seeking knowledge and fame traveled from miles away.
+When these visitors returned to their homelands, they brought with them the ideas of the Renaissance.
+In time, the Renaissance influenced people far from the Italian peninsula.

-William Shakespeare is the best-known writer of the Renaissance.
-His plays mixed humor with drama, and showed the strengths and weaknesses of people.
+England’s William Shakespeare (1564 – 1616) is the best-known writer of the Renaissance.
+His plays mixed humor with drama and showed the strengths and weaknesses of people.
 Audiences flocked to see his presentations of Roman emperors, British kings and queens, and Italian teenagers.